 The MRI scanner is shaped like a short, open-ended tunnel with a bed that moves through the middle of it.
 Your child will lie down on the bed and the radiographer (specialist in taking images) will move the bed inside the tunnel.

 Why does my child need an MRI scan?

 When your child has (or has had) heart problems, it can be useful for the doctor to see detailed pictures of how your child’s heart functions and how the blood vessels are arranged.
 This helps them to plan any treatment your child might need and/or monitor how well the treatment they are having is working.

 Is cardiac MRI safe for everyone?

-If your child has a cardiac pacemaker or other metal devices in their chest or body, or aneurysm clips in their head, then the magnetic field of the MRI scanner may not be safe for them.
-Please contact our Cardiac Booking Office on the numbers below if you have any questions about safety.
+No. If your child has a cardiac pacemaker or other metal devices in their chest or body, aneurysm clips in their head, dental braces within the last six weeks, or history of metal fragments in the eyes then the magnetic field of the MRI scanner may not be safe for them.
+Please call the department immediately when you get the appointment letter if you have any questions about safety.

-Once at Walrus Ward, we will give your child a gown to wear for the procedure.
+We will give your child a hospital gown to wear for the scan.